adtzlr/felupe/docs/howto/meshgen.rst

     cube = fem.mesh.expand(rect, n=6, z=3)

-Alternatively, these mesh-related tools are also provided as methods of a :class:`fem.Mesh`.
+Alternatively, these mesh-related tools are also provided as methods of a :class:`~felupe.Mesh`.

 ..  code-block:: python